lbaile21/LastAliveTerminal/README.md

   levels, so the document outline remains coherent to screen readers.
 - **Language.** Set a `lang` attribute on the root element, and mark inline passages in another language with their own `lang` attribute.
+- **Link text.** Use descriptive link text; avoid bare "click here" or "read more" phrasing that loses meaning out of context.

 ### Testing